vinceallenvince/Burner/README.md

 ```

-You can override the default step() function to update your object's properties.

 Running the code, you should see a black box fall to the ground.
-If you inspect the HTML, you'll notice the box has a class called 'obj'.
-You can use the 'name' property to add a custom className to the instance's view.
-You can use this class to further manipulate this object via css.
+The [Item](https://github.com/vinceallenvince/Burner/blob/master/src/Item.js) class has a default step() function that runs a gravity simulation.

+You can override the default step() function to control your object's behavior any way you want.

 Building this project
 ------